bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     9. Update ohai.rb

         ```shell
+        cd $SRCRT/chef-server/omnibus/
         cp ../../omnibus-software/config/software/ohai.rb config/software/.
         vi config/software/ohai.rb
         ```
+        Firstly the version of ohai available as `master` (at the time of writing) has a conflicting gem requirement, to fix this we specify the version to be `8.5.1`, so update it as below:
+        ```ruby
+        name "ohai"
+        default_version "8.5.1"

+        source git: "git://github.com/opscode/ohai"
+        ```
-        Here there is an issue with the available gems, the simplest solution to convert the install to work within bundler - which guarantees that the relevant gems are in the correct location, so update the file to match the below:
+        Secondly there is an issue with the available gems, the simplest solution is to convert the install to work within bundler - which guarantees that the relevant gems are in the correct location, so also update the file to match the below:
         ```ruby
         build do
             env = with_standard_compiler_flags(with_embedded_path)